KarimaheshBabu/karimaheshbabu/README.md

 data breach incidents by 40% and ensuring patient privacy and security.
 ● Demonstrated commitment to ethical data practices while contributing to the development of data-driven healthcare solutions.
 ● Enhanced healthcare outcomes by 26% through accurate prediction of heart disease, positively impacting patient well-being.

+## 📫 Contact Me
+If you are interested in chat with me, you can find me on [LinkedIn](www.linkedin.com/in/kari-mahesh-babu-54980a20a) or email me at maheshbabukari29@gmail.com.

+Thanks for checking out my profile! 😊